 You're at the site for the Washington D.C. area Perl Mongers.
 We get together and talk about perl, teach one another new tricks of the trade and advocate the language wherever possible.
 Forays into other open-source software & hardware have been known to happen.
 Have ideas for the web site?
 Feel free to create a wiki page for your content. :)

-Our meetings go down on the first Tuesday of every month in Washington, DC - we're currently changing to a new regular meeting location/time -- stay tuned.
+Our meetings go down on the first Tuesday of every month in Washington, DC.
 When meetings don't happen on the first Tuesday of the month, we are notified on the mailing list, and this site and meetup.com is updated.

 Join our DC Perl Mongers Meetup Group, subscribe to the Calendar, and join our mailing list (see bottom of page)!

 All meetings are devoted to group discussion and helping each other.
 But it is nice to have a formal presentation or specific topic as well.
 Here is the queue of speakers who have proposed topics to be discussed at upcoming meetings.

 - Misc. questions about perl & related technologies.

 - Developing Perl RESTful API

 If you have an idea for a topic or would like to make a presentation, please send a note to the mailing list, or bring it up at a meeting... or edit this page and add it to the list!